IS NATO REALLY NECESSARY?

 NATO's many enlargements since 1952.

-Since its founding after World War II, the North Atlantic Treay Organization (NATO) has known many expansion phases, from 1952 to 2020, but its usefulness may be seen as less than before, since the countries that form the European Union (EU) are collectively more populous, more developped economically and more powerful military than NATO's apparent adversary, which is to say the Russian Federation, the main fragment of the old Union of Soviets Socialists Republics (USSR).
+Since its founding after World War II, the North Atlantic Treaty Organization (NATO) has known many expansion phases, from 1952 to 2020, but its usefulness may be seen as less than before, since the countries that form the European Union (EU) are collectively more populous, more developed economically and more powerful military than NATO's apparent adversary, which is to say the Russian Federation, the main fragment of the old Union of Soviets Socialists Republics (USSR).

 Since the collapse of the USSR and as the result of the subsequent expansions of NATO toward the East (contrary to verbal engagements made by American representatives on that subject), that main north-south line of defence has shifted many hundreds of kilometers eastward, till it reached the following axis: Poland/Carparthians/Romania, again with (slightly different) northern and southern wings.